wdelfuego/nova-calendar/docs/upgrade-to-v2.0.md

-- Using the config file is now a requirement; if you don't have one yet, publish it (TODO test)
+- Using the config file is now a requirement; if you don't have one yet, publish it first using ....

 - Open config file config/nova-calendar.php and your NovaServiceProvider
-  - wrap config in array using string keys; if you're got going to add more calendars, 'calendar' is fine.
-This is the 'calendar key'.
+  - wrap config in array using string keys; these are called 'calendar keys' from now on.
+    If you're not going to add more calendars, 'calendar' is fine.
+(Value is for internal use and not exposed to the user)
+  - rename key 'title' to 'windowTitle' (if null, the calendar title will be used dynamically as the windowTitle)
-  - add DataProvider under key 'provider'; this is the class currently in the binding in NovaServiceProvider::register()
+  - add DataProvider under key 'dataProvider'; this is the class currently in the binding in NovaServiceProvider::register() (one can simply move the use statement to the config file and set it to CalendarDataProvider::class - rename later)

 - Then update NovaServiceProvider:
   - Remove that CalendarDataProviderInterface::class binding in register()